thejos/E-Shop/README.md

 :black_small_square: Build the project.
 :black_small_square: Deploy the `war` artifact to a running server and enable the application.
+:black_small_square: Access the E-Shop by entering `http://localhost:8080/EShopDemo/` in your web browser.
+:black_small_square: Get access to administration section via login page by providing `admin` as username and password.
 <br>